andrei-shershan/kinodev.Docs/README.md

 ### What is good here?

 - MPV is developed and deployed;
-- It covers basic happy flow for admin and customer.
+- It covers basic happy flow for admin and customer;

 ### What could be improved?